Managing Director, Moody’s Analytics

 Professor of Romance Languages; Graduate Chair, French; French and Francophone Studies

 Areas of Interest

-Andrea Goulet is an Associate Professor of Romance Languages in the School of Arts and Sciences.
-Prior to Penn, she served as Associate Professor of French at the University of Illinois at Urbana-Champaign.
+Andrea Goulet is Professor of Romance Languages in French and Francophone Studies and Graduate Chair of French in the School of Arts and Sciences.
+Prior to coming to Penn, she served as Associate Professor of French at the University of Illinois at Urbana-Champaign.
 She is the author of two books on French fiction and literature.
-Her current research interests include Nineteenth- and twentieth-century French Fiction, critical theory, science and literature, detective fiction, and nouveau roman literature.
-Her forthcoming book explores scientific discourses in modern French crime fiction.
+Her current research interests include 19th and 20th century French fiction, critical theory, science and literature, detective fiction, and nouveau roman literature.
 She is currently co-chair of the Nineteenth-Century French Studies Association.

 Goulet, Andrea.
-Forthcoming.
-Legacies of the Rue Morgue: Space and Science in French Crime Fiction, 1866-2006.
+2016.
+Legacies of the Rue Morgue: Space and Science in French Crime Fiction.
+Philadelphia: University of Pennsylvania Press.

 Goulet, Andrea.
 2006.
 Optiques: The Science of the Eye and the Birth of Modern French Fiction.
-Philadelphia: Penn Press.
+Philadelphia: University of Pennsylvania Press.

 Associate Professor of Practice in Landscape Architecture, School of Design, University of Pennsylvania